-Born in Albuquerque, New Mexico, Bobby Shew began playing the guitar at the age of eight and switched to the trumpet at ten.
-By the time he was thirteen he was playing at local dances with a number of bands and by fifteen had put together his own group to play at dances, occasional concerts and in jazz coffee houses.
-He spent most of his high school days playing as many as six nights a week in a dinner club, giving him an early start to his professional career.
+Born in Albuquerque, New Mexico, Bobby Shew began playing the guitar at the age of eight and switched to trumpet at ten.
+By the time he was thirteen, he was playing at local dances with a number of bands.
+By fifteen, had put together his own group to play at dances, occasional concerts and in jazz coffee houses.
+He spent most of his high school nights playing at a dinner club, giving him an early start to his professional career.

-He then spent three years as the jazz trumpet soloist in the famed NORAD multi-service band.
-Shortly after leaving he joined the Tommy Dorsey Orchestra under the direction of Sam Donahue, which, among other things, gave him the chance to perform quite a bit with trumpet legend Charlie Shavers.
+He spent three years as the jazz trumpet soloist in the famed NORAD multi-service band.
+Shortly after leaving, he joined the Tommy Dorsey Orchestra under the direction of Sam Donahue, which gave him the chance to perform with trumpet legend Charlie Shavers.
 After his stint with Tommy Dorsey, Bobby was asked to play with Woody Herman's band upon Bill Chase's recommendation.
-He then spent some time playing for Della Reese and Buddy Rich, who's big band had just been formed.
+He then spent some time playing for Della Reese and Buddy Rich, whose big band had just been formed.

-Many other similar situations followed and Bobby played lead trumpet for a number of pop stars.
-This brought Bobby to live in Las Vegas where he became prominent in various hotels and casinos.
-By this time Bobby was widely known for his strong lead playing rather than as a jazz soloist.
-So late in 1972 he decided to make a move to the Los Angeles area in order to get re-involved in developing as a jazz player.
+Many similar situations followed, and Bobby played lead trumpet for a number of pop stars.
+This brought Bobby to live in Las Vegas, where he became prominent in various hotels and casinos.
+By this time, Bobby was widely known for his strong lead playing rather than as a jazz soloist.
+So, late in 1972, he decided to make a move to the Los Angeles area in order to develop as a jazz player.

-Once in Los Angeles, Bobby quickly found what he was looking for, and in the years to come he spent time with the groups of Art Pepper, Bud Shank, Horace Silver Quintet, and Frank Strazzeri-Sam Most, as well as numerous big bands such as Bill Holman, Louie Bellson, Toshiko Akiyoshi-Lew Tabackin, Oliver Nelson, Bill Berry, Nat Pierce-Frank Capp Juggernaut, Ed Shaughnessy, Terry Gibbs, Benny Goodman, Maynard Ferguson, Neal Hefti, Don Menza, and Bob Florence.
+Once in Los Angeles, Bobby spent time with the groups of Art Pepper, Bud Shank, Horace Silver Quintet and Frank Strazzeri-Sam Most, as well as numerous big bands such as Bill Holman, Louie Bellson, Toshiko Akiyoshi-Lew Tabackin, Oliver Nelson, Bill Berry, Nat Pierce-Frank Capp Juggernaut, Ed Shaughnessy, Terry Gibbs, Benny Goodman, Maynard Ferguson, Neal Hefti, Don Menza and Bob Florence.

-He continues to tour internationally and to produce and record excellent music.
-He has released several recent albums for the MAMA Foundation including Playing With Fire (w/Tom Harrell), Heavyweights (w/Carl Fontana), and Salsa Caliente.
-In addition, for other labels, Bobby has released the the highly regarded CD recorded with the The Metropole Orchestra, and a double-CD set for Seabreeze Records of The Music of John Harmon.
+He continues to tour internationally and produce and record excellent music.
+He has released several albums for the MAMA Foundation, including Playing With Fire with Tom Harrell, Heavyweights with Carl Fontana and Salsa Caliente.
+In addition, for other labels, Bobby released a highly regarded CD recorded with the The Metropole Orchestra and a double-CD set for Seabreeze Records, The Music of John Harmon.